gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Parameters : true or false

-## Set Key-ID to Use
+## Set DCI to Use

-Set which Key-ID to use to protect the future SCTP packets sent by the SCTP Association.
+Set which key context (DCI) to use to protect the future SCTP packets sent by the SCTP Association.

 Request : Set Key ID